Buhari welcomes Turkish President Erdogan - ExBulletin

 Buhari welcomes Turkish President Erdogan

-President Muhammadu Buhari will welcome Turkish President Recep Tayyip Erdogan on a two-day official visit to Nigeria, starting Tuesday.
+President Muhammadu Buhari will welcome Turkish President Recep Tayyip Erdogan for a two-day official visit to Nigeria starting Tuesday.

-In a statement, the president’s senior special assistant (media and publicity) Garba Shehu said Erdogan, who will be accompanied by the first lady, Emine, is expected to come from Angola and return to Togo at the end of its mandate. visit.
+The president’s senior special assistant (media and publicity) Garba Shehu in a statement on Tuesday said President Erdogan, who will be accompanied by the first lady, Emine, is expected to come from Angola and leave for Togo at the end of his visit.

 Shehu said that during the visit, the leaders of the two countries are expected to review about two dozen bilateral agreements and memoranda of understanding and that they will allow the signing of those on which there is an agreement.

-He said in addition to bilateral talks, Erdogan, who will hold a one-on-one meeting with Buhari, is expected to command the Turkish Cultural Center in Abuja while his wife, Emine, accompanied by the First Lady, Ms. Aisha Buhari , is expected to commission the newly renovated government secondary school at Wuse 11.
+He said that in addition to bilateral talks, President Erdogan, who will hold a one-on-one meeting with President Buhari, is expected to command the Turkish Cultural Center in Abuja while his wife, Emine, accompanied by the First Lady , Ms. Aisha Buhari is expected to commission the newly renovated government secondary school at Wuse 11.

 The presidential assistant, who said the school had been renovated by a Turkish aid organization, the Turkish Cooperation and Coordination Agency, TIKA, added that Nigeria sees Turkey as a close partner and considers this visit as an important step in our bilateral relations.